Shlackka/guess-the-god/README.md

 - In settings navigate to the Pages section under "Code and automation"

-- Once in Pages, I chose to deploy from a branch as my source and then chose the Main branch before clicking save
+- Once in Pages, I chose to deploy from a branch as the source and then chose the Main branch before clicking save

 - The deployed site can be found at **https://shlackka.github.io/guess-the-god/**